alastairlundy/prerelease-delist/README.md

 ## Usage

 ### Authentication
 You can set your NuGet API Key and Server URL using the `auth` command:

 ```bash
 prerelease-delist auth init --api-key "YOUR_API_KEY" --server-url "https://api.nuget.org/v3/index.json"
 ```

+The Auth command saves the API Key and Server Url to Environment Variables.

+**Security Info**: If you share a device with other people or other people have remote access to your device then do not use the CLI's auth commands.

 To clear the stored authentication: